wd15/wd15.github.com/_posts/2013-04-12-extreme-fill-explanation.md

 ---
 {% include JB/setup %}

-Extreme fill is a theory that explains one particular mechanism of feature filling in electroplating.
-It is similar in a number of respects to both the
-[curvature enhanced accelerator coverage](http://www.ctcms.nist.gov/fipy/examples/levelSet/electroChem/README.html) (CEAC) and leveling mechanisms, which are both modulated by additives in the electrolyte.
-In contrast to the CEAC and leveling mechanisms, the defining characteristic of extreme fill is highly segregated deposition occurring only on the very bottom of the feature with a complete absence of deposition on the top surface and walls of the feature.
+Extreme fill theory explains one particular mechanism of feature filling in electroplating.
+The mechanism that results in extreme fill is similar in a number of respects to both the [curvature enhanced accelerator coverage](http://www.ctcms.nist.gov/fipy/examples/levelSet/electroChem/README.html) (CEAC) and leveling mechanisms, which are both modulated by additives in the electrolyte.
+In contrast to the CEAC and leveling mechanisms, the defining characteristic of extreme fill is the highly segregated deposition that occurs only on the very bottom of the feature with a complete absence of deposition on the top surface and walls of the feature.
 The image below of deposition in a silicon via demonstrates just how segregated extreme fill can be.